Shukard/Shukard/README.md

 ## Hi there 👋

-I'm Sh, a beginner in development, I mainly program in C. x)
+I'm Sh, a beginner in development, I mainly program in C.